Practical Nursing Admission Process

 Program Start

-Practical Nursing is a one-year, hybrid program with a fall term start.
-Students may earn a diploma in Practical Nursing and apply to take the practical nursing exam (NCLEX-PN) after completion of the program.
+The Practical Nursing Program is a one-year program with a fall term start.
+This program follows a hybrid delivery model.
+Students will earn a Dipoma and are eligible to take the registered nursing exam (NCLEX-LPN) after completion of the program.

 • Applications to NTC may be submitted at any time.